Swirlies: Other releases and projects

 Since their earliest demo tape, each Swirlies appearance has been marked with "This is Swirlies number __" in order of its release.
 In addition to their "official" releases, Swirlies have produced a number of cassingles, CDs, and free downloadable albums on their own Sneaky Flute Empire label.
-Beginning in 2005 the band began to curate recordings of live performances and radio sessions in limited runs under the name "Swirlies' Magic Strop" (derived from a razor strop box that Andy saw at the Mercer Museum.
+Beginning in 2005 the band began to curate recordings of live performances and radio sessions in limited runs under the name "Swirlies' Magic Strop" (derived from a razor strop box that Andy saw at the Mercer Museum.)
 The first three of these were issued via their website as MP3-only albums, including a mock rock opera about Meg Zamula, a former writer for Pitchfork.
 In 2015, the band's 1994 Peel Sessions were issued on a 7-inch called Orca vs. Dragon, and in 2018 the band put out a 12-inch EP called Magic Strop Tonight compiling tracks from the Los Angeles radio show Part Time Punks and new studio songs from their "Fantastic Trumpets Forever" single.

 A Swirlies tribute album, Sneaky Flute Moods: A Tribute to the Swirlies, was released online by Reverse Engine in April 2012.

 Singer/guitarist Damon Tutunjian produced Mew's debut album and performed in some capacity on their first five albums.
 He also produced a number of tracks for The Wicked Farleys debut 7-inch and first LP.
 He played guitar in the original incarnation of Lansing-Dreiden in the late 1990s and in the Danish band Ghost Society in 2010.
 In 2013, he joined Swedish band I Am Super Ape on bass guitar and synths and produced their single "Monki", featuring Mark Lanegan on vocals.
 He recently produced the debut album for the Swedish multi-instrumentalist Majken.

 Since 2000, former bassist Andy Bernick has operated a label and website called Richmond County Archives, featuring themed compilations, music, and spoken word performances.
-The site has served as Swirlies' official web presence, which is now a static page since his departure.
+The site also served as Swirlies' official web presence.